-- Before you enter a flooded building, make sure it is not in danger of collapse.
-Let your house air out to remove foul odors or escaped gas. - Be alert for holes in the floor, loose boards, hanging or loose plaster, snakes and other hazards. - $\hfill\square$ Do not smoke or use an open flame until you are sure it is safe to do so. - □ Turn off gas at meter tank or other shut off switch in your home.
-Do not turn on the electrical system; it may have become short circuited. - If it is not already off, the main electrical circuit should be turned off.
+Before you enter a flooded building, make sure it is not in danger of collapse.
+Let your house air out to remove foul odors or escaped gas.
+Upholstered furniture, especially any which has been submerged or badly damaged, should be cleaned, dried and examined by an experienced upholsterer.
+Be alert for holes in the floor, loose boards, hanging or loose plaster, snakes and other hazards.
+Clean metal objects as soon as possible.
+This is especially true of iron, which should be cleaned with a cloth saturated with kerosene.
+Do not smoke or use an open flame until you are sure it is safe to do so.
+Wall-to-wall carpets should be raised to allow air to circulate.
+Draperies, Turn off gas at meter tank or other shut off switch in your home.
+Do not turn on the electrical system; it may have become short circuited. upholstery and clothing should be laundered.
+Open suitcases and luggage to dry, in sunlight, if possible.
+If it is not already off, the main electrical circuit should be turned off.
 Be extremely careful to stand on a dry surface and avoid touching the metal handle of the switch box.
-Use a piece of heavy rubber, plastic or a piece of dry wood to open the metal door and throw the switch off.
+Use a piece of heavy rubber, plastic or a piece Punch small holes in sagging ceilings to relieve trapped water. of dry wood to open the metal door and throw the switch off.
 If you have gas service, be alert for fumes.
-Call your local utility company if you detect any fumes. - Pump or bail water out of the house/building and shovel out the mud while it is moist.
-Give walls and floors an opportunity to dry. - Before the house is fully aired out, scrub all woodwork and floors with a stiff brush.
-Always start washing a wall from the bottom up-starting at the top may cause streaking. - Take all wooden furniture outdoors and remove all drawers and as many moving parts as possible.
-Clean off all mud and dirt.
-Do not leave them in the sun, as sun can damage wood furniture.
+Call your local utility company if you detect any fumes.
+Do not use your household vacuum to remove water.
+Pump or bail water out of the house/building and shovel out the mud while it is moist.
+Give walls and floors an opportunity to dry.
+Do what you can to avoid further damage and make only those repairs necessary to help prevent further damage.
+Keep records of expenses incurred while preventing further damage Before the house is fully aired out, scrub all woodwork and floors with a stiff brush.
+Always start washing a wall from the bottom up-starting at the top may cause streaking.